polterguy/micro/README.md

 Although you could create a "nav" element in Micro by hand, Micro also contains one helper Active Event extension widget for you that easily allows you to create Ajax and/or hyperlinks menus.
 A menu must have exactly one **[items]** collection.
 Each child node beneath your items, becomes a menu item.
-Each menu item, can either have an **[onclick]** for Ajax callbacks, an **[href]** for URL navigation, or its own child **[items]** collection creating nested menu items with dropdown menus.
+Each menu item, can either have an **[onclick]** for Ajax callbacks, an **[href]** for URL navigation, or its own
+**[items]** collection, creating nested menu items with dropdowns.
 You should in general not combine these, but choose only one for each menu item.

 The name of your child node beneath your **[items]** collection, becomes the friendly name displayed to the user.
 The value is an optional